lucalabs-de/end/README.md

 ## Features
 The Eww Notification Daemon, or End for short, allows you to do exactly that.
 It leverages eww's `literal` widget to dynamically display libnotify notifications.
 You define the eww widgets that are used to display a notification and the eww window that they will appear in.
-You can define multiple widgets for your notifications and select between them via libnotify hints.

 ![Basic Eww Notifications](.github/basic.png)